 |Cereal, fortified||1 serving (usually 1 cup)||40-50||1.0-1.3|

 Most vitamin D supplements available without a prescription contain cholecalciferol (vitamin D3).
-Multivitamin supplements generally provide 400 IU (10 mcg) of vitamin D. Single ingredient vitamin D supplements may provide 400 to 2,000 IU of vitamin D, but 400 IU is the most commonly available dose.
+Multivitamin supplements generally provide 400-1,000 IU (10-25 mcg) of vitamin D2 or vitamin D3.
+Single ingredient vitamin D supplements may provide 400 to 50,000 IU of vitamin D3, but 400 IU is the most commonly available dose (54).
+Bolus doses of vitamin D2 (ergocalciferol) may not always be as effective as vitamin D3 in raising serum 25-hydroxyvitamin D levels; however, daily supplementation with vitamin D2 or vitamin D3 is equally effective (231).
 A number of calcium supplements may also provide vitamin D.

-Vitamin D toxicity (hypervitaminosis D) induces abnormally high serum calcium levels (hypercalcemia), which could result in bone loss, kidney stones, and calcification of organs like the heart and kidneys if untreated over a long period of time.
-Hypercalcemia has been observed following daily doses of greater than 50,000 IU of vitamin D (37).
-Overall, research suggests that vitamin D toxicity is very unlikely in healthy people at intake levels lower than 10,000 IU/day (38, 95, 96).
-However, the Food and Nutrition Board of the Institute of Medicine conservatively set a tolerable upper intake level (UL) of 4,000 IU/day (100 mcg/day) for all adults (see table below).
-Vitamin D toxicity has not been observed to result from sun exposure (37).
-Certain medical conditions can increase the risk of hypercalcemia in response to vitamin D, including primary hyperparathyroidism, sarcoidosis, tuberculosis, and lymphoma (38).
-People with these conditions may develop hypercalcemia in response to any increase in vitamin D nutrition and should thus consult a qualified health care provider regarding any increase in vitamin D intake.
+Vitamin D toxicity (hypervitaminosis D) has not been observed to result from sun exposure.
+The reason is that excessive sunlight exposure generates a number of biologically inert photoproducts from 7-dehydrocholesterol and cholecalciferol (3).
+Vitamin D toxicity induces abnormally high serum calcium levels (hypercalcemia), which could result in bone loss, kidney stones, and calcification of organs like the heart and kidneys if untreated over a long period of time.
+Hypercalcemia has been observed following daily doses of greater than 50,000 IU of vitamin D (232).
+Overall, research suggests that vitamin D toxicity is very unlikely in healthy people at intake levels lower than 10,000 IU/day (233-235).
+However, the Food and Nutrition Board of the Institute of Medicine conservatively set the tolerable upper intake level (UL) at 4,000 IU/day (100 mcg/day) for all adults (see table below).
+Certain medical conditions can increase the risk of hypercalcemia in response to vitamin D, including primary hyperparathyroidism, sarcoidosis, tuberculosis, and lymphoma (233).
+People with these conditions may develop hypercalcemia in response to any increase in vitamin D nutrition and should consult a qualified health care provider regarding any increase in vitamin D intake.

 | Tolerable Upper